joeldipops/gbz80-pseudoOps/README.md

 ### ld16

+n16 here is the address, not a literal, which would normally be written [n16].
+However for technical reasons, we need to pass the address as a number.
+However, this can still be a label or constant, the only difference is the lack of square brackets.

 **ld16 r16, r16**
 * Stores the value of one 16 bit register in to another.
 * eg. ld16 HL, BC
 * Cycles: 2
 * Bytes: 2
+* Flags: None

+**ld16 r16, n16**
+* Stores the 16bit value at address n16 and following byte in to register r16
+* eg. ld16 HL, $c123
+* Cycles:
+* Bytes:
+* Flags: None

+**ld16 n16, r16**
+* Stores the value in r16 to address n16 and following address
+* eg. ld16 $c123, HL
+* Cycles:
+* Bytes:
+* Flags: None

+**ld16 n16, n16**
+* Stores the 16bit value at one address n16 (and next address) in to another address n16 and next address.
+* eg. ld16 $d321, $c123
+* Cycles:
+* Bytes:
 * Flags: None

 ### sub16